lumy/EternityII/README.md

   (the package we use seems to work peferclty under all unix/linux but seems still in dev for windows and others).

-  If you want benchmark our algorithm you can simply laucnch algo_benchmark.py as:
+  If you want benchmark our algorithm you can simply launch algo_benchmark.py as:

   ```bash
   $ python algo_benchmark.py